AdrienChampion/induction_for_dummies/src/readme.md

 \

 The approach presented here is far from being the only one when it comes to program verification.
-It happens to be relatively simple to understand, and we believe that familiarity with the notions discussed here makes understanding other approaches significantly easier.
+It happens to be relatively simple to understand, and I believe that familiarity with the notions discussed here makes understanding other approaches significantly easier.

 This book thus hopes to serve both as a relatively deep dive into the specific technique of